crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 </div>
 <div class="panel-body" markdown="1">

 The written survey is worth approximately 10% of your overall grade in the course.
 Please answer the survey questions thoughtfully.
-Extra credit would worth approximately 5% of the overall grade in the course.
+Importantly, you must discuss aspects of the company to crowdsourcing, and the themes of the class like aggregation, quality control, machine learning, etc. Extra credit would worth approximately 5% of the overall grade in the course.

 </div>
 </div>